industrial-edge/slmp-connector-getting-started/docs/Usage.md

 ![DataServiceAdapter](/docs/graphics/DataService_Adapter.png)

-- go to tab 'Assets & Connectivity' and add the variable, that was configured within the SLMP Connector
+- go to tab 'Assets & Connectivity' and add the variables, that were configured within the SLMP Connector

-***TODO***

 ![DataServiceAdapter](/docs/graphics/DataService_Add.png)